crisp-im/go-crisp-api/README.md

 ## Authentication

-To authenticate to the API, generate your session identifier and session key [with this guide](https://docs.crisp.im/api/v1/#header-authentication).
+To authenticate to the API, generate your session identifier and session key [using this guide](https://docs.crisp.im/api/v1/#header-authentication).

 Then, add authentication parameters to your `client` instance right after you create it: